 By Daniel Beauregard and Anna Bentley

 Summer is still months away.
-But for parents who want to turn thoselazy summer days into exciting opportunities for learning and adventure for their children, it’s not too early to begin searching for a summer camp.
-Summer camps across metro Atlanta pair educational activities with recreational favorites, keeping kids active, engaged and learning all the way through August.
-If you’re interested in enrolling your child in a summer camp, the time to begin planning is now, since spots fill up well before the start of summer.
-Here are a few of the different types of camps available, along with tips for picking the right one for your child.
+But for parents who want to turn thoselazy summer days into exciting opportunities for learning and adventure for their children, the time to begin planning is now, since spots fill up well before the start of summer.
+With so many kinds of camps available today, there are several things parents need to consider before signing the form and packing the duffel bag.

 Traditional Summer Camps

-When most of us think of summer camp, we envision a strong focus on outdoor activities such as swimming, archery or canoeing.
-High Meadows Camp offers a traditional camp setting focused on the outdoors and experiential learning, in which campers learn about subjects through direct, hands-on experience.
-High Meadows, which accepts children ages 4 through 14, offers a range of activities including arts and crafts, Native American lore, pony rides, swimming and more.
+High Meadows offers a traditional camp setting focused on the outdoors and experiential learning, in which campers learn about subjects through direct, hands-on experience gained over the course of a three-week session.
+High Meadows, which accepts rising kindergartners through rising ninth-graders, offers a range of activities including arts and crafts, Native American lore, swimming and more. (highmeadowscamp.org)

-Other educational camps combine classroom learning with outdoor recreational activities to help students improve educationally—while still having plenty of fun in the process.
-Squirrel Hollow Camp at The Bedford School, a school for children with learning disabilities, pairs mornings of small-group tutoring with afternoon exploration of the school’s 45-acre Fairburn campus, including swimming, soccer and conquering the school’s challenge course.
+Other educational camps combine classroom learning with outdoor recreational activities to help students improve educationally— while still having plenty of fun in the process.
+Squirrel Hollow Camp at The Bedford School, a school for children with learning disabilities, combines mornings of small-group tutoring with afternoon exploration of the school’s 45-acre Fairburn campus, including swimming, soccer and conquering the school’s challenge course.

-“Squirrel Hollow is designed to provide academic tutoring in a recreational setting,” says Betsy Box, director of The Bedford School.
-“Students who attend all four weeks make average gains of six to eight months in reading, math and written expression.”
+“Squirrel Hollow is designed to provide academic tutoring in a recreational setting,” says Betsy Box, Bedford’s admissions director and director emeritus.
+“Students who attend all four weeks make average gains of six to eight months in reading, math and written expression.” (thebedfordschool.org)

-At McGinnis Woods Country Day School in Alpharetta, campers enjoy physical and educational activities.
-Academic camps offer students the ability to focus on one subject for the entire week.
-The camp also features a new sport court, a turf field, multiple playground areas, and a mini-rock climbing volcano.
-Campers also take an educational field trip each week; past camps have visited the Atlanta Botanical Garden, the Center for Puppetry Arts and Cagle’s Family Farm.
+At McGinnis Woods Country Day School, campers can pair subject-specific academic camps in math, Spanish and even chess with the school’s Sunsational Summer Camp program.
+Campers also take an educational field trip each week; past camps have visited the Atlanta Botanical Garden, the Center for Puppetry Arts and Cagle’s Family Farm. (mcginniswoods.org)

 Making Your Selection